-12 ways to become a better designer in 2012
+12 ways to become a better designer

 Judging by the developments at 99designs, this year is going to be an important one.
 We’re growing and improving at an ever increasing pace and we want our designers to grow with us too.

 We have 12 months ahead — let’s use each month to become a better designer by learning a new skill and trying a new tip!

 1. Learn to use the grid

 Building a well-balanced design layout, whether for web or print, is one of the most difficult and excruciating design tasks.
 Grids provide an instant remedy for this problem: an organized and systematic approach to building layouts that takes away the “trial-and-error” that normally occurs.